Keystone Resort: History

 In the 1940s, Max Dercum left his job as a forestry professor and ski racing coach at Penn State University to work for the Forest Service as a forester and fire spotter in Colorado.
 He and his wife Edna first lived in Georgetown before settling on a ranch outside the village of Keystone.
 Max served as a rodeo clown at the Summer Rodeo.
 Their passion was skiing.

 They skied at the Climax Mine, Loveland and Berthoud Passes, Loveland Ski Area, and Steamboat.
 After a race at Loveland Pass, Max filed mining claims for land around an alpine cirque that he hoped to develop into a ski area.
 Max served as the head coach of the ski school, and Edna quickly followed as the first female instructor at the school.

-Bill Bergman and Max Dercum founded Keystone.
-It opened in November 1970.

-In May 1974, Keystone was acquired by Ralston Purina.
+Bill Bergman and Max Dercum founded Keystone, which opened in November 1970.
+Following its fourth season, Keystone was acquired by Ralston Purina in May 1974.

 1976 Winter Olympics

-Independence Mountain was an Olympic finalist and nearly selected for the alpine skiing downhill event for the 1976 Winter Olympic Games, initially awarded to Denver, United States.
+Independence Mountain was an Olympic finalist and nearly selected for the downhill event of the 1976 Winter Olympics, which were initially awarded to Denver in 1970.
 Lands owned by the Denver Water Board at the base of Independence Mountain were given consideration by the Forest Service as an alternative second base area.
 Speculation about conflicts in the Snake River Valley with the lynx reintroduction program stifled further study and land allocation.
 Prior to the formal expansion of the Keystone ski area onto Independence Mountain, this terrain was under permit by multiple guides and outfitters in the 1970s and 1980s using snowcats and helicopters for alpine skiing.